 Ron Blue, another Christian writer and lecturer on family financial matters, makes the following statements on pages 178-180 of his book entitled Master Your Money:

 The best investment for any investor depends upon [his] personal long-term goals and the strategy to accomplish those goals.

 From an investment standpoint, we have basically two time periods of life”: (1) the accumulation phase “when we are accumulating to meet long-term goals. . . .” and (2) the preservation phase “when we want to preserve the assets we have accumulated . . . .

 You need to know [which phase you are in] because the investment techniques and the type of investment to be considered are different [for each phase].

 3. Diversify your investments to the extent that your resources permit.
-Don’t put all of your eggs into one basket.
-And be especially careful about investing too heavily in one company, especially if the company is the one by which you are employed.
-Diversification helps to give balance to your investment portfolio, so you are not as heavily exposed to circumstances that may have serious negative consequences for certain types of investments.
+Do not put all your eggs into one basket (i.e., only one type of investment).
+Be especially careful about investing too heavily in one company, especially if the company is your employer.
+Diversification helps to provide an appropriate balance to your investment portfolio, so you are not heavily exposed to circumstances that may have serious negative consequences for certain types of investments.